-He provides independent advisory services on the inventory control system for Xian Leng Trading Sdn Bhd since year 2012 before his appointment as subsidiary companies' Executive Director.
+He provides independent advisory services on the inventory control system for Xian Leng Trading Sdn.
+Bhd. ("XLT") since year 2012 before his appointment with the Group.

-Mr Lim Cheng Poh, aged 48, male, is currently the Farm Manager of Xian Leng Trading Sdn Bhd ("XLT").
+Mr Lim Cheng Poh, aged 48, male, is currently the Farm Manager of XLT.

 He is involved in ornamental fish industry since 2003.
-He started working as Marketing Executive in Xian Leng retail outlet mainly the trading of ornamental fishes, aguarium accessories, feed and medication.
+He started working as Marketing Executive in Xian Leng retail outlet mainly the trading of ornamental fishes, aquarium accessories, feed and medication.